Boxing career of Manny Pacquiao: Pacquiao vs. Cotto

-Negotiations with Floyd Mayweather Jr.
+Negotiations with Mayweather Jr.

 Following the victory against Cotto, there was much public demand for a fight between Pacquiao (the number-one pound-for-pound boxer) and the five-division world champion Floyd Mayweather Jr. (the number-two and former number-one pound-for-pound boxer).
 Pacquiao reportedly agreed to fight Mayweather on March 13, 2010, for a split of $50 million up front and it was later agreed that the venue for the fight would be the MGM Grand Garden Arena.
 However, the bout was put in jeopardy due to disagreements about Olympic-style drug testing.
 The Mayweather camp wanted random blood testing by the United States Anti-Doping Agency (USADA), whereas Pacquiao refused to have any blood testing within 30 days from the fight, because he thought it would weaken him, but he was willing to have blood taken from him before the 30-day window as well as immediately after the fight.
 Freddie Roach, on the other hand, commented that he would not allow blood to be taken from Pacquiao one week before the fight.
 In an attempt to resolve their differences, the two camps went through a process of mediation before a retired judge.
 After the mediation process Mayweather agreed to a 14-day no blood testing window.
 However, Pacquiao refused and instead only agreed to a 24-day no blood testing window.
 Consequently, on January 6, 2010, Pacquiao's promoter Bob Arum declared that the fight was officially off.

 Because of Pacquiao's reluctance to submit to random blood testing to the extent requested by Mayweather, despite lack of evidence, the Mayweather camp repeated their suggestion that Pacquiao was using banned substances, which resulted in Pacquiao filing a lawsuit for defamation, seeking damages in excess of $75,000.
 The lawsuit cited accusations made by Floyd Mayweather Jr., Floyd Mayweather Sr., Roger Mayweather, Oscar De La Hoya and Golden Boy Promotions CEO Richard Schaefer.

 After negotiations for the Mayweather fight fell through, other boxers were considered to replace Mayweather as Pacquiao's next opponent, including former light welterweight champion Paulie Malignaggi and WBA super welterweight title holder Yuri Foreman.
 However, Pacquiao chose to fight former IBF welterweight title holder Joshua Clottey instead.